clue/reactphp-flux/README.md

-* If you want to process structured NDJSON files (`.ndjson` file extension), you may want to use [clue/reactphp-ndjson](https://github.com/clue/reactphp-ndjson) on the input stream before passing the decoded stream to the transformator.
+* If you want to process structured NDJSON files (`.ndjson` file extension), you may want to use [clue/reactphp-ndjson](https://github.com/clue/reactphp-ndjson) on the input stream before passing the decoded stream to the transformer.

 * If you want to process compressed GZIP files (`.gz` file extension), you may want to use [clue/reactphp-zlib](https://github.com/clue/reactphp-zlib)